 Quebec and Maine to Minnesota, south to Texas and Florida.

-It burrows in wood.
+It nests in wood, under bark or existing holes.
 Mated females overwinter in wood.

 February to November (very early records in the South).